agbld/semantic-search-for-EE5327701/README.md

    cd semantic-search-for-EE5327701
    ```

+2. **Make Sure You Have PyTorch Installed:**
+   Ensure you have PyTorch installed.
+If not, you can install it from the [official website](https://pytorch.org/).

 2. **Install Python Dependencies:**
    Ensure you have Python 3.7 or higher installed.
 Install the required packages using:
    ```bash